-In a nutshell, the reason I folded my first freelancing business was because I didn’t focus enough on my Value Proposition.
+In a nutshell, the reason I folded my first freelancing business was that I didn’t focus enough on my Value Proposition.
 I didn’t differentiate my talent enough from the competition.
 I’m good at what I do but not effectively communicating that to my potential client pool, I screwed up.
 Not really a failure, just a lesson.
 From the Tao: “Which is more dangerous, success or failure”?
 Hint — you learn more from failure.
 You can get complacent during a successful stage.

 This is the hard part; sustaining and growing your business through not only profitable times but also when the going gets really, really difficult.
 If you’re stubborn like me and don’t want to fold the minute you are drowning then all I can tell you is that you probably don’t have to.
 It truly depends on upon what type of biz/company you own.
 And if you’re still going strong after a considerable amount of time, you may “know” more than I do.

 That being said, if you are experiencing a negative growth period or are stagnating, you might very well not be tech enough.
 Yes, tech is now an integral aspect of the contemporary business world.
 Do you have a website set up yet?
 If not, invest in a good, no great one.
 Pay for it and it will return your investment if you also accompany it with the appropriate tools.
 You cannot just set up a site and expect new customers to flow in.
 There are millions of sites out there all competing for your same service/product.
-You must, must, differentiate yourself in some way.
+You must differentiate yourself in some way.
 It’s not always easy but it’s essential.

 Along with that little tidbit is the fact that you now can automate many tasks that used to involve paying additional employees.
 Take the time and energy to evaluate exactly which talents you cannot do without having in human form.
 Virtual assistants are well worth the investment.
 Consultant — probably at first.
 Tech guru — more than likely.
 Google em.
-But also do due diligence on their real life experience not just their on-paper qualifications.
+But also do due diligence on their real-life experience not just their on-paper qualifications.
 What kind of feeling do you get from them?
 Meet them in person and have a long talk about not just their specialization but also how they got there and what drives them to do what they do.